dmbaranov/todo/README.md

 # todo
-My simple mvc todo list with localStorage.
+My simple mvc todo list.
 You can add, delete and sort items.
+It uses localStorage.